 All of the benefits of CORE SALON plus:

-Invitations to up to three events at a sponsoring venue
+- Invitations to up to three exclusive Salon events.

-- A copy of the annual Core publication
+- A complimentary copy of the annual Core publication

 For more information, or to contribute, please contact Haley Horan: email@example.com

 The Core Program at the Glassell School of Art receives generous funding from The Joseph & Sylvia Slifka Foundation; The Powell Foundation; and The Glassell Family Foundation.

 Core fellowships have been underwritten by Anchorage Foundation of Texas; Milton and Sally Avery Arts Foundation, Inc.; Mr. Brad Blume; Ms. Bettie Cartwright; Mr. and Mrs. Jamal H. Daniel; Mr. Ronald A. Logan; McClain Gallery and The Arch and Stella Rowan Foundation, Inc.